adapter-hub/adapters/docs/merging_adapters.md

 ```

 #### Merging LoRA Adapters
-LoRA introduces $A$ and $B$ matrixes with $\Delta W = BA$.
+LoRA introduces $A$ and $B$ matrices with $\Delta W = BA$.
 Since the B and A matrices are strongly dependent on each other, there are several ways to merge the weights of LoRA adapters.
 You can choose the combination method by passing the `combine_strategy` parameter to the `average_adapter` method:

 1. `combine_strategy = "linear"`: Linear Combination (default).
 This has been proposed for LoRA by [Chronopoulou et al. (2023)](https://arxiv.org/abs/2311.09344).
 With $\Phi = \{A, B\}$: